cloudify-cosmo/docs.getcloudify.org/content/guide/blueprints-spec-interfaces.md

 Each interface declaration under the different `interfaces`/`source_interfaces`/`target_interfaces` sections is a dictionary of operations.

-## Operation Definition in Node Types and Relationships Interfaces
+## Operation Declaration in Node Types and Relationships Interfaces

 {{< gsHighlight  yaml >}}
 node_types: